 Research & Reference Support

 Law students can get help with legal or other related research by contacting any of the law librarians.
-The reference librarians can assist with finding information in print in our library or online through the university’s databases, on the Internet, or on LEXIS or WESTLAW.
+The reference librarians can assist with finding information in print in our library or online through the university’s databases, on the Internet, or on Lexis, Westlaw, or Bloomberg Law.
 Please contact us if you need assistance finding information for any reason, whether for classes or for work.
-Reference librarians are available by an email form accessible through your forums login and by inquiring at the Reserve Desk.
+Reference librarians are available by email at email@example.com and by inquiring at the Reference Desk.

 Before making a trip to the law library, you might want to examine our list of research databases to see if the information you need is available electronically.
-Some databases will require that you enter your Forums login and password when accessing remotely.
+Some databases will require that you enter your Forums login and password or your UANetID and password when accessing remotely.
 You may also wish to examine our online subject-based legal research guides.

-Reference librarians also provide assistance to members of the College of Law's two law journals, Arizona Law Review and Arizona Journal of International & Comparative Law, including helping with cite-checks and citation formats to recommending sources for student notes.
+Reference librarians also provide assistance to members of the College of Law’s three law journals, Arizona Law Review, Arizona Journal of International & Comparative Law, and Arizona Journal of Environmental Law & Policy, ranging from helping with cite-checks and citation formats to recommending sources for student notes.

 The law librarians teach three levels of legal research courses as part of the curriculum: introductory, intermediate, and advanced.
-The introductory course is part of the Legal Research and Writing (LRW) course and is taught in conjunction with the 1st year legal writing class.
-The intermediate course is taught the first week after graduation each year and the advanced course is a semester long course.
-For more information about the research courses and access to course materials, click here.
+The introductory course is is a one-credit hour graded course running through parts of both semesters of the first year of law school.
+The free intermediate course, AKA Bootcamp, is taught the first week after graduation each year while the advanced course is a semester long course worth three credit hours.
+For more information about the research courses and access to course materials, contact one of the reference librarians.

 The College of Law is a member of CALI, or the Center for Computer-Assisted Legal Instruction, a U.S. 501(c)(3) non-profit consortium of law schools that researches and develops computer-mediated legal instruction and supports institutions and individuals using technology in legal education.
 The CALI website provides a collection of more than 270 computer-based tutorials in over 28 different legal subject areas.